 Failing to assess the seller’s base of customers

 Many small business owners turn their personal contacts into clients.
-You should be concerned if a business’s sales are dependent on the relationships that existed between the seller and the business’s customers, and further, that the customer base may disappear when the owner exits the business.
+You should be concerned if a business’s sales depend on relationships that exist between the seller and the business’s customers.
+Here’s why: that customer base may disappear when the owner exits the business.

 Avoid this mistake by asking sellers to disclose the percentage of customers who have personal connections with them.
-Then, you should assess whether the customers who remain represent a large enough percentage of the business’s sales history to proceed with the transaction.
+Then, assess whether the customers who remain generate enough sales volume to proceed with the transaction.

 Our article on due diligence can help you spot other red flags.

 Trusting the accuracy of the seller’s data

 In every transaction, a seller will present balance sheets, income statements, and other financial documents that demonstrate a business’s strength and viability.
 Of course, these documents should never be accepted at face value.
 You’ll need to study and verify the business’ financials.
 Hire an accountant to assist in the assessment and ensure that there are no red flags, questionable line items, or evident problems in the business’s cash flow or performance.

 Sometimes, buyers complete their evaluations of a business without considering external factors.
 Here’s why they should.
 Customer reviews, employee satisfaction, competitive positioning, environmental concerns, legal claims, and regulatory issues can impact a business’s long-term success and sustainability.

 Be sure to conduct outside research, too, to build a clear picture of the business before proceeding with your purchase.
 An attorney may be able to help.